tarasowski/learning-lambda-calculus/001_summary.md

 * Lets use abstraction again to generalise our example further.
 Suppose the cost of items goes up to 11 pence.
 Now the total cost of items is:

 ```
-REPLEACE items IN 11 * items
+REPLACE items IN 11 * items
 ```

 * Suppose the cost of items drops to 9 pence.
 Now the total cost of items is: